Kzinux/kzinux.github.io/_posts/2020-02-06-Mutt-Configuration.md

 #!/bin/sh

 if [[ "$1" =~ "Inbox" && "$1" =~ "New:" ]];then
-	notify-send -a mutt -i gmail -t 0 'Mutt' 'New mail arrived.                 ' else
+	notify-send -a mutt -i gmail 'Mutt' 'New mail arrived.                 ' else
 	printf "\ekmutt\e\\" > /dev/tty
 fi